 The risk assessment model estimated that fishing mortality on the Southern Hemisphere stock is very low, and that it decreases eastward from the waters off South Africa to the waters off New Zealand.
-For the assessment presented here, estimated values of fishing mortality were compared to a MIST ( $F{crash}$ ) which indicates a level of fishing expected to lead to population extinction in the long-term.
-For all regions combined (Eastern Atlantic Ocean to Western Pacific Ocean) the fishing mortality was less than 10% of the MIST in all years assessed (1992-2014) and fell to half that level in more recent years, with at most a 3% probability of exceeding the MIST in 2010-2014 (see Section 2.6.4).
+For the assessment presented here, estimated values of fishing mortality were compared to a MIST (F{crash}) which indicates a level of fishing expected to lead to population extinction in the long-term.
+For all regions combined (Eastern Atlantic Ocean to Western Pacific Ocean) the fishing mortality was less than 9% of the MIST in all years assessed (1992-2014) and fell to half that level in more recent years, with at most a 3% probability of exceeding the MIST in 2010-2014 (see Section 2.6.4).
 This scenario is based on 100% capture mortality; assuming that some porbeagles survive their encounter with the fishery would reduce the estimated risk levels even further (see Section 3).
-For the alternative MISTs, also based on life history parameters, fishing mortality is less than 12% of the $F{lim}$ and less than 18% of the $F{msm}$ (see Addendum to this report).
-Further direction on which MIST/LRP should be applied will be incorporated into a final version of this assessment report.
+For the alternative MISTs, also based on life history parameters, and presented to the WCPFC Scientific Committee at SC101, fishing mortality is less than 12% of the F{lim} and less than 18% of the F{msm} (see Addendum to this report).
+Discussions at SC13 may provide further direction on which MIST/LRP should be applied and if so this will be incorporated into a final version of this assessment report.

+If this study and its results are accepted by the WCPFC's Scientific Committee it is then the role of the Commission to determine whether conservation and management action is warranted for the fisheries under its purview, recognizing that only a portion of the total impact to the Southern Hemisphere porbeagle stock derives from WCPFC fisheries.
 The greatest contributions to fishing mortality were made by the pelagic longline fisheries, with the largest contribution (70-90%) from fleets targeting southern bluefin tuna (SBT) or a mixture of SBT and albacore tuna (ALB; see Figure 24).
 The contribution of the mixed ALB/SBT fishery increased considerably from about 2004 in the Western Indian/Eastern Atlantic Ocean region, and from 2005 in the Eastern Indian Ocean region, but has been consistently important in the Western Pacific Ocean region since 1996.
 In these regions, the more northerly longline fishery that takes albacore, bigeye and yellowfin tunas made a generally smaller but still substantial contribution to Southern Hemisphere porbeagle fishing mortality in recent years.
 In the Western Pacific region, the New Zealand midwater trawl fishery also contributed to this fishing mortality (see Section 2.6.5).